Anwar8/Blaze/README.md

 ## Journal
+#### 28 Feb 24
+From Felippa's book today I read:
+- Chapter 3 "Residual Force Equations" - the chapter introduces the control variable $\boldsymbol{\kappa}$, state variable $\boldsymbol{u}$, and residual vector $\boldsymbol{r}$.
+It also, most importantly, establishes the tangent stiffness matrix $\boldsymbol{K}=\frac{\partial \boldsymbol{r}}{\partial \boldsymbol{u}}$.
+Did not need to go beyond section 3.4.
+- Chapter 11 "The Total Lagrangian Plane Beam Element: Formulation" - this chapter introduces the Euler-Bernouli and Timoshenko beam elements, but only formally goes through the Timoshenko beam.
+It establishes that the Timoshenko beam is an easier beam to work with if corrected with the *residual bending flexibility* (RBF) correction that prevents shear-locking.
+This beam is only 2D, and I was hoping for a 3D beam-column element.
+Felippa states that 3D beam-column elements are still research areas.
+The matrices derived have many variables and look intimidating.
+There is a flowchart or rather 'roadmap' showing the steps to get the tangent stiffness.
+- Chapter 12 "The Total Lagrangian Plane Beam Element: Implementation" - a detailed implementation in `Mathematica` of the previously introduced beam element is presented here.
+The code is given inside a figure and is very hard to follow without a bigger screen where I would be able to break down the congested and compacted code.
+The implementation of the beam-column stiffness matrices (both material and geometric) actually only take half a page.
+It may be possible to directly implement this code myself.
+This chapter then has many validation exercises. **I am starting to think that just the introduction of geometric nonlinearity (and validation exercises) is enough for the project prep and I should forget about the dynamic solver.**

+#### 27 Feb 24
+Carlos Felippa emailed me his notes!
+I was too tired to do much work except some very brief reading on the bus on the way to work.

 #### 26 Feb 24
 Went over NLSA notes by Izzuddin, Crisfield's Nonlinear FEM, IM Smith's Programming the Finite Element Method.
 After that, I spent the evening collecting additional references to help with building the geometrically nonlinear portion of `Blaze`.
 Currently trying to get my hands on Carlos Felippa's Nonlinear Finite Elements notes - I even emailed him for them.
 I was able to get, and had from before, a lot of his previous notes.
 I collected them in a folder, but they will need some time to go through them.
 I also went through some of `OpenSees` source code, but will need some additional time with it.
 Perhaps Frank McKenna's thesis would prove helpful.